yakirr/vima/README.md

 or if you'd like to manipulate the source code you can clone this repository and add it to your `PYTHONPATH`.

-Note that the package requires a working installation of `pytorch`, and it may be beneficial to first install `pytorch`, verify it works properly, and then install `vima`.
+Note that the package requires `python` version 3.12.3 or greater and a working installation of `pytorch`.
+It may be beneficial to first install `pytorch`, verify it works properly, and only then install `vima`.
 For data preprocessing the current version of the package also requires a working `R` environment with the [`harmony` package](https://github.com/immunogenomics/harmony) installed.

 ## demo
 Take a look at our [demo](https://github.com/yakirr/vima/blob/main/demo/demo.ipynb) to see how to get started with an example analysis.